kpn/combadge/docs/usage/models.md

 # Models

+In service interfaces, parameter and return types are _models_, which are used to forward arguments and validate responses.

 Combadge is built on top of [Pydantic](https://docs.pydantic.dev/), hence Pydantic models are natively supported in service protocols.

 However, thanks to the Pydantic's [`TypeAdapter`](https://docs.pydantic.dev/latest/api/type_adapter/), Combadge automatically supports: